-With St. Patrick’s Day, Spring, and Easter just around the corner, we thought it would be the perfect time to start celebrating rainbow colors and God’s love for us!
+Spring is here and Easter is just around the corner!
+It’s the perfect time to start celebrating rainbow colors and God’s love for us!

 Materials for Rainbow Cross Craft for Kids: